 What happens to your application while we’re getting this information?

 If we need to get more medical information, we’ll get things moving as quickly as we can, and update you along the way.

 While we decide on your application, you get our Protection Promise .
 This means you’re covered as soon as you’ve applied, free of charge, for the cover amount you’ve applied for, up to £500,000.
 This lasts until we’ve made our decision, you withdraw your application, or up to 90 days after we’ve confirmed your protection promise cover has started.

 Are there types of life insurance where you don’t need a medical?

-For some whole of life policies like our over 50s life insurance, you won’t be asked to have a medical before you’re accepted, regardless of your health.
+For some whole of life policies like our over 50 life insurance, you won’t be asked to have a medical before you’re accepted, regardless of your health.
 For these policies, the payout on a valid claim is guaranteed, provided you continue to pay your premiums.
 Although acceptance is guaranteed, we’ll only pay out the full assured lump sum if you pass away after the first year of your cover, or if you pass away as the result of an accident during the first full year.
-If you pass away in the first year and it isn’t because of an accident, we’ll pay back premiums already paid, but not a lump sum.
+If you pass away in the first year and it isn’t because of an accident, we’ll pay a sum that's equal to the premiums that have already been paid, but not the cover amount.
 There’s no cash in value at any time.

 Just bear in mind that, as the payout is guaranteed, premiums for whole of life policies tend to be higher than for term policies.

 The most important thing is to get the type of cover that’s right for you and your family in the years to come, beyond your application.
 To help you weigh up the pros and cons, here’s an overview of our different types of life insurance.